VHarisop/advDB/README.md

 delimiter.

 ### Message encoding/decoding
-After serializing a message in JSON, encoding follows using the UTF-8 format.
+After serializing a message in JSON, encoding follows using the ascii format.
 This is achieved using the `bytes()` built-in function in Python 3.
 Message encoding is done prior to sending, using the `Message.send()` method.

 Decoding is implemented in 2 stages (in `serialized.py`):
-- Unpacking: decoding the raw bytes received over the socket connection to a UTF-8 formatted string
+- Unpacking: decoding the raw bytes received over the socket connection to an ascii formatted string
 - Decoding: splitting a string of possibly more than 1 unpacked messages based on the `|` delimiter and using the `json.loads()` method on each of the resulting messages to obtain a `dict`-based representation.